xanzhu/Xanzhu.com/content/en/blog/Apple-Silicon-Virtual-Machine-Setup.md

 1. Select your language
 2. Select your Keyboard
-3. Select a network, if nothing shows up press <b>SHIFT + F10</b> and press yes and in the command prompt enter the following:
+3. Select a network, if nothing shows up press `SHIFT + F10` and press yes and in the command prompt enter the following:

 ```CODE
 OOBE\BYPASSNRO